-Toyota created the Tacoma in 1995 and the Tacoma PreRunner in 1998.
-But specifically what is a Prerunner truck?
+Toyota created the Tacoma in 1995 and the Tacoma PreRunner was quickly introduced after that in 1998.
+But more broadly what is a Prerunner truck in general?
 It is essentially a two-wheel drive mid-sized pickup truck that has more features than the base model Tacomas.

 It shares the same longer suspension and main features as the four-wheel-drive Tacomas but in rear-wheel drive.
 TRD PreRunners have a locking rear differential.

-A PreRunner is a truck team’s practice with on the course before the race.
+A PreRunner is a racing team’s practice truck they drive on the course before the race.

 So each team has come up with an alternative.
 They use their “Prerunner” truck before the race to get the driver familiar with the turns and the terrain without possibly damaging the race-ready monster that awaits.